 The situation is entirely different if your chicken gets locked up somewhere accidentally or gets trapped and can’t get out.
-Many stories of distracted chicken keepers forget about the one chicken they placed separately.
+There are many stories of distracted chicken keepers forgetting the one chicken they placed separately.
 Or a free-ranging hen gets trapped inside a shed or barn without the owner knowing.
 In that case, survival chances are very slim as there probably won’t be any access to water or food.

 How long can a chicken go without water?

 All living animals, like humans, need water to survive.
-The amount of time they’ll last without it depends on various factors as where the weather and temperature are essential.
+The amount of time they’ll last without it depends on various factors such as the weather and temperature.
 Chickens are hardy birds but stand cold temperatures better than hot ones.
 As chickens have no sweat glands, they rely on their respiratory system to cool down.
-Providing them loads of fresh, cool water is vital to cool them down.
+Providing them with loads of fresh, cool water is vital to cool them down.

 During a heatwave or when living in a hot climate, a chicken that doesn’t have access to water or shade probably won’t survive longer than 12 to 16 hours.
 In normal temperatures, around 75 degrees Fahrenheit (24°C) or below, chickens can survive up to 48 hours without any water.

 If the trapped or lost chicken has access to water, she’ll probably survive 4 to 5 days without food.

 Dangers of underfeeding your chickens

 Forgetting to feed your chickens in the morning can happen to everyone once in a while.
 As long as the fasting does not last longer than a day, no harm is done, except you’ll have some cranky and annoyed chickens running around.
 But when it happens more than occasionally, or when you forget to feed them more than one day in a row, there are major issues to keep in mind.

 When a hen does not have enough nutrients to stay healthy, she’ll first reduce or completely stop egg production.
 She needs the nutrients to stay alive instead of using them to produce eggs.